mayeedwin/twitterbot/README.md

 -  access_token_secret:  'blah'

 -}

 -```
--In between those quotes, instead of `'blah'`, paste the appropriate info from the Details page.
+In between those quotes, instead of `'blah'`, paste the appropriate info from the Details page.
 This is essentially the login information for the app.

--Now type the following in the command line in your project directory:
+Now type the following in the command line in your project directory:

--`node bot.js`
+`node bot.js`

--Hopefully at this point you see a message like "Success!
+Hopefully at this point you see a message like "Success!
 Check your bot, it should have retweeted something."
 Check the Twitter account for your bot, and it should have retweeted a tweet with the #mediaarts hashtag.